soukouna94/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles : this script displays current directory contents, including hidden files (starting with .)
 In the long format.
 5-listfilesdigitonly : this script displays current directory contents, long format with user and group IDs displayed numerically and  hidden files (starting with .)
 6-firstdirectory : this script creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile : this script moves the file betty from /tmp/ to /tmp/my_first_directory.